Motorola One 5G review: Incredible value with Frankensteined features

 There's also a 2-megapixel depth camera that, along with the main camera, takes portrait mode photos.
 You have to be about five feet from your subject for portrait mode to work correctly, but when it does, photos look great and the camera does a good job separating the foreground and blurry background.

 The main 48-megapixel camera uses pixel binning to combine four pixels into one.
 This helps reduce image noise and increase brightness.
 I'm impressed with many of the photos the Motorola One 5G captured.
 But nearly all of these photos were taken in bright lighting.
-As the light gets dimmer, the quality of photos becomes more hit or miss, and noise reduction makes the details in photos too soft.
-The One 5G does have a low-light mode called Night Vision that helps a little bit, but it leans too heavy on the HDR effect for me.
+As the light gets dimmer, the quality of photos becomes more hit-or-miss, and noise reduction makes the details in photos too soft.
+The One 5G does have a low-light mode called Night Vision that helps a little bit, but it leans too heavily on the HDR effect for me.

 In bright light, video from the One 5G is good and it can record up to 4K.
 But videos don't have the same dynamic range that photos do and over-exposes highlights into a solid, blown out white blob.
 In low light, details get super soft.
 Take a look below at some videos I shot with the One 5G.

-On the front are the two aforementioned vampire-bite cameras.
+On the front are the aforementioned vampire-bite cameras.
 One is a standard wide-angle camera and the other is an ultrawide-angle that offers a 118-degree field of view.
 In good light, both front-facing cameras are capable of some solid photos, despite the dynamic range being very limited.
-But when I'm in medium-to-low-light like indoors, photos taken with the main self camera show a lot of noise reduction and my skin looks plastic-y, like a painting (and that's with beauty mode turned off).
+But when I'm in medium-to-low-light (like indoors), photos taken with the main selfie camera show a lot of noise reduction and my skin looks plastic-y, like a painting (and that's with beauty mode turned off).

 The One 5G has excellent battery life